Neonatal Intensive Care Unit

 How Charity support has impacted the hospital

-- We fund vCreate so parents can get regular photo and video updates of their baby/babies if they cannot be on the unit with them.
+• We fund vCreate so parents can get regular photo and video updates of their baby/babies if they cannot be in the unit with them.
+Over 1,000 families have used the platform, with staff taking around 800 videos a month, and four photos a day per baby!

-- We funded the refurbishment of the day room, parents rooms, plus the shower facilities on the unit.
+• The refurbishment of the day room, parents’ rooms, plus the shower facilities on the unit.